mulesoft-catalyst/compress-decompress-example/README.md

 # compress-decompress-example
-Example application to showcase Mule 4 Compression Module and Base64<->Binary Conversion.
+Example application to showcase Mule 4 Compression Module and Base64 <-> Binary conversion.

 **Before you run:**